strange12345678/TeraGptV2/replit.md

 ## Overview
 TeraBox Telegram Bot is a Python-based Telegram bot that downloads and processes files from TeraBox links.
 The bot uses Pyrogram to interact with the Telegram API and includes a Flask health check server.

-**Current State**: Fully featured production bot with premium system, auto-upload channels, auto-delete functionality, and GUARANTEED SEQUENTIAL bulk link processing.
+**Current State**: Fully featured production bot with premium system, auto-upload channels, auto-delete functionality, GUARANTEED SEQUENTIAL bulk link processing with auto-retry logic, and 2-second rate-limiting delay between queue items.

 ## Recent Changes
 - **2025-11-24**: FIXED bulk link random downloading + Added AUTO-RETRY for failed links